Google login

 4. Under **Authorized redirect URLs**, enter the callback URL from the [Openfort dashboard](https://dashboard.openfort.io/providers).
 Expand the Google Auth Provider section to display it.

-Expo React Native Configuration
+### Expo React Native configuration

 1. Configure OAuth credentials for your Google Cloud project in the [Credentials](https://console.cloud.google.com/apis/credentials) page of the console.
 When creating a new OAuth client ID, choose **Android** or **iOS** depending on the mobile operating system your app is built for.

-• You will have a different set of SHA-1 certificate fingerprint for testing locally and going to production.
-Make sure to add both to the Google Cloud Console. and add all of the Client IDs to Openfort dashboard.
+* For Android, use the instructions on screen to provide the SHA-1 certificate fingerprint used to sign your Android app.
+You have a different set of SHA-1 certificate fingerprints for testing locally and for production.
+Add both to the Google Cloud Console and add all of the Client IDs to Openfort dashboard.

-• For iOS, use the instructions on screen to provide the app Bundle ID, and App Store ID and Team ID if the app is already published on the Apple App Store.
+* For iOS, use the instructions on screen to provide the app Bundle ID, and App Store ID and Team ID if the app is already published on the Apple App Store.